conductiveai/catalyst-docs/events.md

 });
 ```

 Ideally, you should only capture this once.
-For example, once a user successfully registered and verifies their email address, you can fire this event once.
+For example, once a user successfully registers and verifies their email address, you can fire this event once.

-If you can’t avoid firing this frequently (like at app cold launch), then it is ok.
-We will still track the user for you.
+If you can’t avoid firing this frequently (like at app cold launch), don't worry — we'll still track the user for you.

 ### Custom Capture

 Captures a custom event.
 This Catalyst function allows you to capture additional events in the game.
-You do not need to use Capture to capture daily logins as we will do this for you.
+You do not need to use this to capture daily logins, as we will do this for you.

-At a high-level, this is useful if you wish to build user funnels and understand the effectiveness of a feature.
+At a high level, this is useful if you wish to build user funnels and understand the effectiveness of a feature.
 Parameters are provided if you wish to capture additional metadata about the event.

 ```csharp
 CatalystSDK.Instance.Capture("ACTION", new Dictionary<string, object>{